dtr-kalfer/burauenbiblio/README.md

 ![Homepage](./readme_assets/sample_calendar_image.webp "BurauenBiblio Homepage")

-The system uses Calendar Logic to accurately calculate due dates based on your library’s open and closed days.
+The system uses **Calendar Logic** to accurately calculate due dates based on your **library’s open and closed days**.

 ### 📝 To-Do List

 ![Homepage](./readme_assets/todo_list.webp "BurauenBiblio Homepage")

-The To-Do List is a simple yet powerful enhancement to the BurauenBiblio library system.
-It allows staff members to easily jot down, organize, and share important notes, reminders, and tasks directly within the library interface.
-Whether it’s for planning upcoming events, tracking routine duties, reminding colleagues about library schedules, or noting down quick ideas — the to-do list keeps everyone in sync and focused.
+The **To-Do List** is a simple yet powerful enhancement to the BurauenBiblio library system.
+It allows staff members to easily **jot down, organize, and share important notes, reminders, and tasks** directly within the library interface.
+Whether it’s for planning upcoming events, tracking routine duties, reminding colleagues about library schedules, or noting down quick ideas — the to-do list keeps everyone in sync.

-### 📝 Analytics - Monthly Circulation
+### 📝 Analytics - Monthly Circulation Report

 ![Homepage](./readme_assets/monthly_circ.webp "BurauenBiblio Homepage")

-The Monthly Circulation Report is a dynamic analytics feature in BurauenBiblio that visualizes the total number of items borrowed per month, across a selected range of time.
-It helps library staff and administrators: 📅 Track Borrowing Trends 📚 Evaluate Usage Patterns 🎯 Support Decision-Making based on actual demand.
+The **Monthly Circulation Report** is a dynamic analytics feature in BurauenBiblio that visualizes the **total number of items borrowed per month**, across a selected range of time.
+It helps library staff and administrators: 📅 **Track Borrowing Trends** 📚 **Evaluate Usage Patterns** 🎯 **Support Decision-Making** based on actual demand.

 ### 📌 Set limit on overdue charges

 ![Homepage](./readme_assets/overdue_notice.webp "BurauenBiblio Homepage")

 Member types can be configured with **overdue charge** settings.
-When a patron exceeds the overdue limit accumulated from the penalty/day, they are **restricted** from making additional borrowings until the balance is settled.
+When a patron exceeds the overdue limit accumulated from the penalty/day, they are **restricted** from making additional borrowings.

 ### 📌 Card Catalog

 ![Homepage](./images/card_catalog_demo_sample.webp "BurauenBiblio Homepage")

-BurauenBiblio prints card catalogs in a **custom 8 × 5 inch layout PDF format**, applicable for longer titles, barcodes and subject terms.
+**BurauenBiblio** prints card catalogs in a **custom 8 × 5 inch layout PDF format**, applicable for longer titles, barcodes and subject terms.
 It uses long bond paper (8.5 × 13 inches) which allows for two card catalog prints for each page.
 This feature helps support local libraries in need of card catalog prints.

 ### 📌 MARC tags setup